 - At-home exercises may help relieve pain and other symptoms.
 In rare cases, physical therapy is needed.

 Bursitis isn’t always preventable.
-However, making some basic lifestyle changes can reduce your risk of developing bursitis and prevent severe flare-ups:
+However, making some basic lifestyle changes can reduce your risk of developing bursitis and prevent severe flare-ups, such as by:

-- Maintain a healthy weight to avoid putting extra stress on your joints.
+- maintaining a healthy weight to avoid putting extra stress on your joints

-- Exercise to strengthen the muscles supporting your joints.
+- exercising to strengthen the muscles supporting your joints

-- Take frequent breaks when performing repetitive tasks.
+- taking frequent breaks when performing repetitive tasks

-- Practice good posture when sitting and standing.
+- practicing good posture when sitting and standing

-- Stop an activity if you experience pain.
+- stopping an activity if you experience pain

 Your condition will likely improve with treatment.
 However, bursitis can become chronic.
 This may be more likely if your bursitis is: